colaberry/trust-before-intelligence-book/archive/enterprise-data-readiness-ai-agents/chapter_00_complete.md

 ## The HITL Pattern: How P, T, and A Work Together

-You've seen how three INPACT™ needs—Permitted (P), Trusted (T), and Adaptive (A)—each contribute essential capabilities.
+You've seen how three INPACT™ needs—Permitted (P), Transparent (T), and Adaptive (A)—each contribute essential capabilities.
 But notice how they interconnect through a single architectural pattern: **human-in-the-loop (HITL)**.

 This isn't three separate capabilities working independently.
 It's one integrated pattern that enables enterprise agent adoption: